This chapter of our documentation is still in beta. We welcome feedback, corrections,

 of documentation that you will need.

-transcription, they frequently link out to the MoEML website, and their modernized texts do not typically follow the act/scene/speech division
+their modernized texts do not typically follow the act/scene/speech division structure

-As a MoMS editor, you will edit your edition according to the MoMS Editorial Guidelines.
-Please direct questions about your mayoral show and editorial principles to your
+Editing: As a MoMS editor, you will edit your edition according to the MoMS Editorial Guidelines.
+Please direct questions about your mayoral show and the MoMS editorial principles

-basic workflow.
-For editors that are working directly in TEI:
+For editors who are starting their edition in TEI:

 Ask Janelle to create a basic modernized file for you from MoEML’s semi-diplomatic